bionanoimaging/Scalable-Angular-Spectrum-Method-SAS/README.md

 # Scalable Angular Spectrum Method SAS
-Implementations of the Angular Spectrum Method for optical wave propagation in Python + PyTorch and Julia Lang.
+Implementations of the Scalable Angular Spectrum (SAS) method for optical wave propagation in Python + PyTorch and Julia Lang.

+# License
+Check the conditions of the [license](LICENSE).

 # Julia Code